 Graduates may also wish to explore the possibility of further study.
-However, before you invest in taking a Masters course, research any companies that you may be interested in working for and check whether they support higher education.
-Some employers may be willing to financially support you in attaining professional qualifications.
+However, before you invest in a Masters degree, research companies you may be interested in working for as some may be willing to financially support you in attaining relevant professional qualifications.

-Alternatively, the London School of Business & Finance runs the 18-36-month Online Dual MSc and MA in Strategic Marketing (Sales Management) every 12 weeks.
-This tailored online course covers sales management, customer relationship management, advertising and promotion management and integrated marketing communications.
-An undergraduate degree in any subject is required, with working experience considered an advantage but not necessary.
+customer relationship management, advertising and promotion management, and integrated marketing communications.
+An undergraduate degree in any subject is required, with work experience considered an advantage.

 To find out more about Masters programmes with a sales component, search postgraduate courses in sales.

 As the UK's only qualification-awarding body specialising in sales, the ISM offers courses at five different levels: